 - The number of minor child(ren) subject to the current matter;

-- The cost of health insurance;
+- The age(s) of the child(ren);

-- The number of children;
+- The income of each party;

 - The amount of parenting time exercised by each parent.

 Other factors that may be considered, but not required to be included in the Child Support Calculator are:

 - The cost of daycare/childcare (if any) and which parent pays for the expense;

 - Any extraordinary (gifted or special needs) expenses for the child(ren); and

 - Any extra education expenses paid for the child(ren).